7 superstars who are taking surfing into the future

 Enjoy the technically adept skills of Maui's teenage surf sensation, Eli Hanneman.

-As he grows out of his grom stage, however, Eli is going to have to learn to deal with more and more kids coming up to talk to him.
-From podium finishes at Red Bull Airborne and World Junior Championships, and event wins on the Qualifying Series and Challenger Series success up ahead, the future shines bright for Eli.
+As he grows out of his grom stage, however, Hanneman is going to have to learn to deal with more and more kids coming up to talk to him.
+From podium finishes at Red Bull Airborne and World Junior Championships, and event wins on the Qualifying Series and Challenger Series success up ahead, the future shines bright for Hanneman.

 Jarvis Earle